 Thanks to bi-directional charging support, they can use EV as a mobile power source.
 It’s possible to run a mid-sized AC unit, a 55-inch TV, hi-fi speaker, and other equipment using the energy stored in the battery pack of the EV.
 Moreover, one can use that energy to charge another electric vehicle as well.

 Wireless charging system

-With E-GMP, HMG is soon rolling out a wireless charging system in its EVs.
-The Genesis GV60 will be the first model to flaunt this feature next year, as part of a pilot program.
-Customers would have to simply park their EV on the floor of supporting parking lots, and their EV would charge up without the need to plug any cables.
+With E-GMP, HMG has rolled out a wireless charging system in its EVs.
+The Genesis GV60 is the first model to flaunt this feature, as part of a pilot program in South Korea.
+Customers have to simply park their EV on the floor of supporting parking lots, and their EV would charge up without the need to plug any cables.

 Separate cooling structure to optimize efficiency

-Featured image a screenshot of the skateboard from Hyundai’s presentation.
+Featured image is a screenshot of the skateboard from Hyundai’s presentation.